Apr 6, 2022

 - Mobile-responsive donation forms can be shared publicly and viewed on any digital or mobile device – making them accessible and easy to share.

-- Although general, a single child and his family are the subject of this CTA, making the possibility of finishing their home more do-able rather than addressing the massive task of finishing every home hit by a natural disaster.
+- Although general, a single child and his family are the subjects of this CTA, making the possibility of finishing their home more doable rather than addressing the massive task of finishing every home hit by a natural disaster.
 Studies show people are more likely to donate if they feel they can actually grasp the number and size of help needed.

 Now you can worry about the design of your mobile responsive donation forms.
 Make them match your impressive call-to-action to ensure a donor experience that will make them want to give again!

 We can’t wait to see your donation form and nonprofit call-to-action examples!